-The Children and Families Service offers two types of help to children and their families in Fife:
+The Social Work Service offers two types of help to children and their families in Fife:

-Direct service provision: care, protection, support and accommodation (including residential houses and family placements with foster carers).
+Care, protection, support and accommodation (including residential houses and family placements with foster carers)

-You may be called upon to undertake other duties as required by the exigencies of the services.
-This may include cover for other teams at varying locations due to the varying needs of the client group.
+May be a called upon to undertake other duties as required by the exigencies of the service.
+This may include cover for other teams due to sickness or other absence.

-Before confirming appointment, you will be required to obtain PVG Scheme Membership through Disclosure Scotland, in addition to which you will be required to register with the Scottish Social Services Council.
+Before confirming appointment, you will be required to obtain PVG scheme membership through Disclosure Scotland, in addition to which registration with the Scottish Social Services Council is essential.